 You won't want every user in your team to have the same level of access to Jira Work Management.
 For example, you may want to restrict who can administer Jira Work Management, or prevent users from viewing a project.
 In this step, you will learn about the different permissions in Jira Work Management and set permissions for a new project.

-This page is for getting started with classic projects.
-If you're working in a next-gen project, check out Manage how people access your next-gen project.
+This page is for getting started with company-managed (previously known as "classic") projects.
+If you're working in a team-managed (previously known as "next-gen") project, check out Manage how people access your team-managed project.

 Overview of roles, groups, and users